m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 On modern x86 platforms, there is a 64-entry data TLB and 128-entry instruction TLB per core, as well as a shared 512-entry shared second-level TLB.

 ## Inverted Page Tables
 Standard page tables serve to map virtual memory to physical memory on a per process basis.
-Each process has its own page table, so the total amount of virtual memory “available” in the system is proportional to the amount of physical memory times the number of processes currently in the system.
+Each process has its own page table, so the total amount of virtual memory "available" in the system is proportional to the amount of physical memory times the number of processes currently in the system.

 Perhaps it makes more sense to have a virtual memory representation that is closer to the physical memory layout.
 Here is where **inverted page tables** come in.
 Inverted page tables are managed on a system-wide basis, not on a per-process basis, and each entry in the inverted page table points to a frame in main memory.